Blog 62: Identify your competitive advantage and business moat.

 - Etc.

-Third step is to analyse how well each competitor is doing on different parameters.
+iii.
+Analyse how well each competitor is doing on different parameters.
 There are two types of parameters, qualitative and quantitative.
-This part will be based on our judgements and analysis.
 We will capture the Good and the Bad.
 Refer blog 13 for what is the SWOT framework.

 Qualitative parameters: